-Delightfully disturbing comedy about a group of travelers stranded, during a horrific storm, in a mysterious Welsh mansion filled with lunatics.
-From the great James Whale, who also made Bride of Frankenstein; starring Boris Karloff (Frankenstein), Gloria Stuart (James Cameron's Titanic), and Charles Laughton (Mutiny on the Bounty).
+IN BRIEF, delightfully disturbing comedy about a group of travelers stranded, during a horrific storm, in a mysterious Welsh manor filled with lunatics.

 There are twists and turns aplenty in this deeply strange comedy that seems far ahead of its time.
 It’s a highly entertaining, multi-layered combination of laughs, tension and dark visual beauty.